samuel-redden/firewall_analyzer-web/README.md

 # Firewall Rule Analyzer

+A local web toolbox for firewall engineers.
+It runs on your machine, opens a browser tab automatically, and provides two tools from a single landing page:

-Analyzes firewall hit logs (CSV) to generate least-permissive replacement rules, automatically collapsing IPs into subnets where >50% of the /24 is present.
+- **Rule Analyzer** — analyzes firewall hit logs (CSV) to generate least-permissive replacement rules, and can emit a Check Point `mgmt_cli` object-creation script.
+- **Policy Scanner** — audits a SecureTrack-style policy export against eight severity-rated checks, scores the policy out of 1000 on a speedometer dashboard, recommends uni-directional splits for bi-directional rules, and exports findings as CSVs or polished HTML reports.

 ---